igorkapusniak0/Marine-Environment-Monitoring-System/README.md

 # Marine-Environment-Monitoring-System

+## Overview
+This project develops a marine environment monitoring system to gather data on water temperature.
+Utilizing a combination of sensors and microcontrollers, the system captures real-time temperature data, transmitting it securely to the cloud for analysis and public access.

 For this project we aim to develop a marine environment monitoring system to gather data on the temperature of water.

 Our approach involves utilising a variety of sensors, including a waterproof thermometer for temperature measurements.
 The sensor will be integrated with an Arduino Nano, which will serve for the processing of data.
 The data collected will then be transmitted via a Pycom SiPy microcontroller to the Sigfox cloud.